corby-dev/corby/SELF_HOSTING.md

   "defaultStarboardIsEnabled": "false",
 }
 ```

-Then install the database for the bot, use [this](https://github.com/d1snin/corby/blob/dev/DATABASE.md) instruction.
+Since I switched to the MongoDB database, I have not yet provided instructions on how to install this database.

 ### Bot launch:

-You can build the jar using `./gradlew clean build`.
-Then run jar using `java -jar build/libs/corby-v1.1.jar`

-Or you can start the bot simply by typing `./gradlew run`.
+Start the bot simply by typing `./gradlew run`.